einmeterhecht/anno-1800-snowgenerator/readme.md

 ![](./documentation/example_debug_rendering.jpg)
-_The tool displays an isometric rendering of the file currently being processed._
+_The tool displays an isometric rendering like this of the file currently being processed._

 Be warned that the tool is not 100% reliable.
 It often generates incorrect or no snow and may even crash on some files.